3 Tips to Get New Wellness Clients!

 You simply need to focus on the impact your service has on your clients’ lives – health, family life, work, finances, relationships, opportunities – everything.
 I love seeing the look on my clients’ faces when they realize just how far-reaching our work together will be!
 So make sure they are clear that they will get back to work, or get out from under crippling pain or depression, lose weight, or whatever it is you offer.
 Don’t do this in a phony way or make unrealistic promises.
 Be sure you’re able to deliver what you promise – and then deliver it!

 Tip #3: Create Treatment Programs!

-People love systems, because systems explain in an organized way exactly what the problem is and how you can help eliminate it.
+People love systems – they explain in an organized way exactly what the problem is and how to eliminate it.
 So it is very helpful to name your programs and treatments in a way that potential clients can see their problem and the results they will get simply by reading or hearing the name of a treatment, such as “Easy Fix for Computer Abuser’s Syndrome” or “Pain in the Neck Solution” or “Golfer’s Hip Health” or “Eat Yourself Thin.”

 Keep in mind that overwhelm, stress and pain are rampant in our culture.
 People get caught up in – but are reluctant to change – lifestyles that create these conditions.
 For instance, an avid golfer is not likely to give up the game to avoid hip pain.
 So they crave simple solutions that make it easy for them to meet their needs, relieve their pain, solve their problem.